 Improving Performance with Nutrition

-Most upper level competitive gymnasts have no idea how good they could feel at practice and during competition.
+Most upper-level competitive gymnasts have no idea how good they could feel at practice and during competition.
 They are training 20-30+ hours a week on “fumes” essentially as most are not fueling their bodies appropriately for these long, intense workouts.
-The problem with gymnasts is the “tough girl/guy” complex they’re taught from a young age, and so they don’t speak up if they feel tired, sore, can’t concentrate, etc, which are all signs of underfueling and underhydration.
-Many gymnasts just assume if the workout feels difficult, if they feel tire/sore, etc that it’s just “part of the sport” and they need to “try harder”.
+The problem with gymnasts is the “tough girl/guy” complex they’re taught from a young age.
+So they don’t speak up if they feel tired, sore, can’t concentrate, etc, which are all signs of underfueling and underhydration.
+Many gymnasts just assume if the workout feels difficult if they feel tired/sore, etc that it’s just “part of the sport” and they need to “try harder”.
 This ultimately is very counterproductive and leads to overuse, injury, and overtraining.

 Nutrition and fueling should be strategically used in and around workouts to sustain and level up performance.
 This will make a huge difference in the gymnast’s overall performance, endurance, and longevity in the sport.
 And, this can be the difference between making elite (or not), competing at Nationals (or not), or securing that college scholarship (or not).
 This often overlooked aspect of a gymnast’s training can truly separate them from the best.